alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 us from exploring that path in the short term.
 We would be happy to mention this anecdotal experience and/or go into more detail about wanting to do this experiment as future work.

+## ... to what extent we can bridge the performance gap between bespoke highly-optimised fuzzing approaches and the much more generic PBT libraries exemplified by QuickCheck.
+Can we hope to build fuzzers on top of generic PBT libraries which perform as well as the hand-coded fuzzers used in practice?
+Does your work shed any light on how to tackle this question?

+We believe the reviewer may also be asking about the gap between standard PBT generators and fuzzers that use mutation, coverage feedback, and other techniques to obtain interesting inputs.
+Allegro doesn't directly impact these kinds of approaches, although ideas in papers like _Coverage Guided Property-Based Testing_ and _Parsing Randomness_ may provide paths forward in those domains as well.

+Or (covering all the bases we can think of :-)) the reviewer might be wondering about the gap between the "cheap but generic" generators that Haskell QuickCheck can synthesize automatically from the types of the data being generated and the hand-build generators that sophisticated users write to achieve maximum testing effectiveness.
+This gap can be arbitrarily large, so it probably can't be closed in general, but there has been a ton of work already on _generating good generators_ automatically from formal descriptions of test data satisfying given preconditions, and we believe there is much more to do in this direction.

 -------------------------------------------------------------------------